wesley-a-leung/Resources/README.md

 if possible
 - the new operator should be avoided and memory should be allocated on the stack, or `std::unique_ptr` should be used
-- data structures should have at last one of the following constructors: a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see `std::generate`), a constructor that accepts two iterators representing an
+- data structures should have at least one of the following constructors: a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see `std::generate`), a constructor that accepts two iterators representing an